 We use Alzamend, Alzamend Neuro, the Alzamend logo and other marks as trademarks in the United States and other countries.
 This prospectus contains references to our trademarks and service marks and to those belonging to other entities.
-Solely for convenience, trademarks and trade names referred to in this prospectus, including logos, artwork and other visual displays, may appear without the ® or TM symbols, but such references are not intended to indicate in any way that we will not assert, to the fullest extent under applicable law, our rights or the rights of the applicable licensor to these trademarks and trade names.
+Solely for convenience, trademarks and trade names referred to in this prospectus, including logos, artwork and other visual displays, may appear without the [®] or TM symbols, but such references are not intended to indicate in any way that we will not assert, to the fullest extent under applicable law, our rights or the rights of the applicable licensor to these trademarks and trade names.
 We do not intend our use or display of other entities' trade names, trademarks or service marks to imply a relationship with, or endorsement or sponsorship of us by, any other entity.

+The Offering

+Common stock offered by us

+Common stock to be outstanding after this offering

+Underwriters' option to purchase additional shares of common stock from us

+Use of proceeds

+2,500,000 shares

+84,929,525 shares (or 85,304,525 shares if the underwriters exercise their option to purchase additional shares in full)

+375,000 shares

-The Offering Common stock offered by us shares Common stock to be outstanding after this offering $\underline{}{\text{additional shares in full)}} \text{ shares if the underwriters exercise their option to purchase}$ Underwriters' option to purchase additional shares of common stock from us shares Use of proceeds We estimate that the net proceeds from this offering will be approximately \$, or \$ if the underwriters exercise in full their option to purchase additional shares of common stock, assuming an initial public offering price of \$ per share, which is the midpoint of the price range set forth on the cover page of this prospectus, and after deducting the underwriting discount and estimated offering expenses payable by us.
+We estimate that the net proceeds from this offering will be approximately \$11.3 million, or \$13.1 million if the underwriters exercise in full their option to purchase additional shares of common stock, assuming the initial public offering price of \$5.00 per share and after deducting the underwriting discount and estimated offering expenses payable by us.

 We currently intend to use the net proceeds from this offering to make substantial expenditures to fund proprietary research and development of our AL001 and AL002 therapeutic drug candidates and to support preclinical testing and clinical trials necessary for regulatory filings.
 The remainder of the net proceeds will be used for working capital and other general corporate purposes.

 For a more complete description of our intended use of the proceeds from this offering, see the section of this prospectus titled "Use of Proceeds."

+Milton C. (Todd) Ault III, our Founder and current Executive Chairman, and our other directors and executive officers will beneficially own approximately 45.6% of our outstanding common stock after the completion of this offering.

+Investing in our common stock involves a high degree of risk.
+See the section of this prospectus titled "Risk Factors" beginning on page 14 and other information included in this prospectus for a discussion of factors you should carefully consider before deciding to invest in shares of our common stock.

+Proposed Nasdaq Capital Market trading symbol ALZN

-Ownership after this offering Milton C. (Todd) Ault III, our Founder and current Executive Chairman, and our other directors and executive officers will beneficially own% of our outstanding common stock after the completion of this offering.
-Risk factors Investing in our common stock involves a high degree of risk.
-See the section of this prospectus titled "Risk Factors" beginning on page 13 and other information included in this prospectus for a discussion of factors you should carefully consider before deciding to invest in shares of our common stock.
-Proposed Nasdaq Capital Market trading symbol ALZN offering is based on 82,429,525 shares of our common stock (including 15,000,000 rtible preferred stock effective upon the closing of this offering) outstanding as of May outstanding warrants to purchase an aggregate of 8,102,868 shares s of common stock at a weighted average exercise price of \$2.85 per share; outstanding stock options to purchase an aggregate of 24,250,000 shares of common stock at a weighted average exercise price of \$0.86 per share; convertible debt instruments to receive up to an aggregate of 23 share; 2,049 shares of common stock at a weighted average conversion price of \$1.50 per shares of common stock reserved for future grants pursu- plans; and ant to the exercise of options or other equity awards under our incentive compensation shares of common stock issuable upon the exercise of warrants we expect to grant to the underwriters in this offering.
-Unless otherwise indicated, this prospectus assumes no exercise by the underwriters of their option to purchase up to an additional shares common stock from us to cover over-allotments. s of our
+The number of shares of our common stock to be outstanding after this offering is based on 82,429,525 shares of our common stock (including 15,000,000 shares of our common stock to be issued upon the conversion of our series A convertible preferred stock effective upon the closing of this offering) outstanding as of May 25, 2021, and excludes the following:

+- outstanding warrants to purchase an aggregate of 8,102,868 shares of common stock at a weighted average exercise price of \$2.85 per share; - outstanding stock options to purchase an aggregate of 24,250,000 shares of common stock at a weighted average exercise price of \$0.86 per share; - convertible debt instruments to receive up to an aggregate of 232,049 shares of common stock at a weighted average conversion price of \$1.50 per share;

+Risk factors